 - Put your carry on luggage in the overhead compartment before inspecting your seat and sitting down.

 - Inspect your seat and the adjacent seats before sitting down.
 Look for tiny bugs or dark brown blood spots on the seat.
 Make sure to check in the corners of the seat, as bed bugs particularly like hiding in the corners of mattresses and linens.
 You may wish to use a credit card or something similar to push back the seams so you can more clearly see inside the cracks.
 If the lighting in the room is poor, use the flashlight on your phone to give yourself better vision.

 While this process does not guarantee that your seat is free from bed bugs, as some bed bugs can be difficult to spot, it will prevent some instances of bed bug bites and, at a minimum, give you the peace of mind of knowing that you have inspected the seat and did not find anything worrisome.
 Ultimately, it is not your duty to inspect your airplane seat for bed bugs, but at least you can prevent yourself from suffering from the lasting effects of the bites.

 Contact a California Bed Bug Attorney Today

 If you have encountered bed bugs while flying or traveling anywhere, you deserve compensation.
 Airplanes are required by law to maintain safety standards that include ensuring there are no bed bug infestations on the aircraft.
-The attorneys at Willoughby Brod have helped unlucky travelers obtain compensation for their bed bug injuries and seek justice for not only the bed bug bites, but also the loss of their vacation and the emotional trauma they were forced to endure as a result.
+The attorneys at Brod Law Firm have helped unlucky travelers obtain compensation for their bed bug injuries and seek justice for not only the bed bug bites, but also the loss of their vacation and the emotional trauma they were forced to endure as a result.
 Contact our attorneys at (800) 427-7020 or visit us online to schedule your free consultation today.